Davis Cup: History

+The Davis Cup Trophy

+Originally manufactured for a price of £700, today's Davis Cup is made from 217 ounces of silver and standing at 13 inches tall with a diameter of 18 inches, sitting on top of three plinths.

+The Davis Cup Trophy is now restored and repaired by Royal Warrant holding goldsmiths and silversmiths, Thomas Lyte.

+The trophy is also known by its nickname "Salad Bowl".

 Format

-Tournament
+Competition

 The 18 best national teams are assigned to the World Group and compete annually for the Davis Cup.
 Nations which are not in the World Group compete in one of three regional zones (Americas, Asia/Oceania, and Europe/Africa).
 The competition is spread over four weekends during the year.
 Each elimination round between competing nations is held in one of the countries, and is played as the best of five matches (4 singles, 1 doubles).
 The ITF determines the host countries for all possible matchups before each year's tournament.

 The World Group is the top group and includes the world's best 18 national teams.
-Teams in the World Group play a four-round elimination tournament.
+Teams in the World Group play a four-round elimination event.
 Teams are seeded based on a ranking system released by the ITF, taking into account previous years' results.
-The defending champion and runner-up are always the top two seeds in the tournament.
+The defending champion and runner-up are always the top two seeds in the event.
 The losers of the first-round matches are sent to the World Group playoff round, where they play along with winners from Group I of the regional zones.
-The playoff round winners play in the World Group for the next year's tournament, while the losers play in Group I of their respective regional zone.
+The playoff round winners play in the World Group for the next year's competition, while the losers play in Group I of their respective regional zone.

 Each of the three regional zones is divided into four groups.
 Groups I and II play elimination rounds, with the losing teams facing relegation to the next-lower group.
-The teams in Groups III and those in Group IV play a round-robin tournament with promotion and relegation.
+The teams in Groups III and those in Group IV play a round-robin event with promotion and relegation.

 2019 modifications

 For the 2019 edition, the format of the cup is changed.
 The main modification is the World Group taking place at one location and in one week, with eighteen teams divided in six round-robin groups of three teams each, with the winners of the groups and the two best second places advancing to quarterfinals.
 The series between the teams in this stage will feature two singles matches and one doubles match, instead of the best-of-5 series, with the matches changing from best of 5 sets to best of 3.
-As the World Group will now take place as one single tournament, this event has been named as the Davis Cup Finals.
+As the World Group will now take place as one single competition, this event has been named as the Davis Cup Finals.
 The lower zone groups I and II will be composed of single ties deciding promotion or relegation.